maboa/MDN/live-streaming.md

 ### RTSP

 Real Time Streaming Protocol (RTSP) controls media sessions between endpoints and is often used together with Real-time Transport Protocol (RTP) and with Real-time Control Protocol (RTCP) for media stream delivery.
 Using RTP with RTCP allows for adaptive streaming.
+Not yet supported natively in the browser.

 > Note: some vendors implement propriety transport protocols, such as RealNetworks and their Real Data Transport (RDT)